EthanLecuona/INF370-GroupProject/README.md

 The problem was to solve the transport of confidential documents and personnel during the Covid-19 pandemic.
 In turn this gave us the opportunity to create DnD.

 The business requirements:
-* Authentication for login and register.
-Concerning users, admins and drivers.
+* Authentication for login and register for users, admins and drivers.
 * Bookings for parcels, documents, and transportation incorporated into a calandar.
 * QR system for packages.
 * Tracking of packages and completed deliveries and routes.